Get insider access

 Score distribution

 Our battery test measures how long your active headphones will last on a single charge.
-If your headphones play audio wirelessly, cancel ambient noise or enhance your listening experience with active features, then they have a battery that will drain over time.
+If your headphones play audio wirelessly, cancel ambient noise, or enhance your listening experience with active features, their battery will drain over time.

-We test headphone batteries based on battery life, charge time and battery saving features like auto-off timers.
-We also test if the headphones are able to stream audio while charging or passively when the active features are turned off.
+We test headphone batteries based on battery life, charge time, and battery-saving features like auto-off timers.
+We also test whether the headphones can stream audio while charging or passively when the active features are turned off.

 Test results